NikolaAndro/nikolaandro.github.io/_posts/all_notes/NOT_DONE_2021-10-27-amortized-analysis.md

 ---

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-In the **amortized analysis**, we average the time required to perform a sequence of operations over the number of operations performed.
+In the **amortized analysis**, we average the time required to perform a **sequence of operations**.
 The difference between amortized and avereage-case analysis is that amortized  analysis does not involve probability, but it guarantees the *average performance of each operation in the worst case.*

 There are 3 different approaches to amortized analysis: